 We don’t support the Quebec law, but that’s another story.
-We raise it to point out the ironic way that people receive the hijab in different settings.
+We raise it to point out the ironic way that the hijab is perceived in different settings.
 It seems like it has to be either compulsory or forbidden.
 It’s strange how this simple garment affects people and makes them go to such absurd extremes.

 The Koran says that both men and women should dress modestly.
 In Arab culture, this would include women covering their hair, among other customs.
 Now that Islam is a global religion, the rules for modesty vary widely.
 In some places, women cover their entire bodies with a burqa, while in others it’s unusual for Muslim women to cover even their hair.
 There’s no one set way to apply the rule about modesty.

 One exception is Iran.
 In that country, all women, regardless of their religion must wear a hijab.
 A lawyer named Nasrin Sotoudeh won the Sakharov Human Rights Prize for her defense of women charged with this so-called crime, as well as her fight against the death penalty.
 That prize is awarded by the European Parliament.
 She isn’t winning any prizes in her own country, though.
-The government has targeted her with persecution and arbitrary arrests.
+She has been the target of persecution and arbitrary arrests.

 Iranian authorities arrested her in 2010.
 The court sentenced her to five years in jail on trumped-up charges of “spreading propaganda and conspiring to harm state security”.
 She served three years of that sentence.
 Then the government freed her, just in time for a visit to the United Nations by Iran’s President, Hassan Rouhani.